Healthy Eating Habits for Toddlers: step by step Guide

 Precautions to take when feeding your toddler:

 1. Wash hands and surfaces: Always wash your hands and surfaces thoroughly before preparing and serving food to your toddler.
-This helps to prevent the spread of harmful bacteria and viruses.
+This helps to prevent the spread of harmful bacteria and viruses.2.
+Choose age-appropriate foods: Choose foods that are appropriate for your toddler's age and developmental stage.
+Avoid foods that are choking hazards, such as whole grapes, nuts, and popcorn.

 3. Practice safe food handling: Cook meat and poultry thoroughly, and avoid cross-contamination between raw and cooked foods.
 Use separate cutting boards and utensils for raw meat and vegetables.